Helcaraxan/gomod/README.md

 noise, add annotations and focus on the pieces of the graph that are of interest to you.
 You can for
 example:

-- Only show dependencies that are required by more than one package.
+- Only show dependencies that are required by more than one module.
-- Only show the dependency chains that lead to one or more specified packages.
+- Only show the dependency chains that lead to one or more specified modules.
 - Annotate dependencies with the versions in which they are used and the versions constraint imposed by each edge of the graph.